you come to a fork in the road, take it." -- Yogi Berra

 despite laboring under the burden of playing

-a half dozen people to ever ask me about getting a job at online cardroom... which directly lead to him becoming PokerStars Director
+dozen people to ever ask me about getting a job at online cardroom... which lead to him being hired as PokerStars' first Director of Marketing.

 Of the 50 invitees, one considered my email invitation spam, and one, Mason Malmuth, declined the invitation by writing he found it

-over the years as I was always advocating spending millions of dollars each year on online advertising, especially on 2+2, including a
+over the years since I was constantly advocating spending millions of dollars each year on online advertising, especially on 2+2, including a

-proposal (see below) to spend $10,000,000 on 2+2 alone: "How pissed do you think Mason would be if he knew you were advocating spending an
+proposal (see below) to spend $10,000,000 on 2+2 alone: "How pissed do you think Mason would be if he knew you are advocating spending

 at the height of the boom Two Plus Two, Cardplayer and the World Poker Tour missed out on tens of millions of dollars because they